Social Contribution

 Cultivating future generations

 In order for our society to continue developing into the future, it is vital that we foster the human resources who will lead that future.
 Toward that end, our group is undertaking promotion of science and technology through research grants and other support via the Toyobo Biotechnology Foundation.
-We also offer internships to let students gain an image of work through actual workplace experiences.

-Supporting science and technology
+<Supporting science and technology>

 A foundation that contributes to the biotechnology field by supporting young researchers

-58th L-GRANT Research "Toyobo Polymer Science Award" selected
+62th L-GRANT Research "Toyobo Polymer Science Award" selected

 Award winners and our company's concerned personnel